Nishnha/Title-IX-Call-for-Comments-Analysis/README.md

 ### Data

-The data folder includes a csv file all comments scraped from the regulations.gov website with any exact duplicates removed.
+The data folder includes:
+- db.json: The original database exported from the couchDB instance where web scraping results were stored.
+- db2.json: A copy of db.json with the author's name, state, and zipcode extracted from the comment body and placed into their respective fields.
+Created by running `./extract_location.sh > db2.json`
+- db3.json: A copy of db2.json with exact duplicate copies of comments removed.
+(The script removes every other comment because the cloudDB instance held two copies of every comment next to each other.)
+Created by running `./remove_duplicates.sh`
+- comments_cleaned.json: Output of the Data Cleanup notebook.
+- comments_only_attachments.json: Output of the Download Attachments notebook.
+Contains only the 93 comments with attachments from comments_cleaned.json.
+The attachment text replaces the original comment body of the comment.
+- comments_with_attachments.json: Output of the Download Attachments notebook.
+Contains all 13236 comments from comments_cleaned.json but with the attachment text replacing the comment body for comments with an attachment.
+- comments_duplicates_removed.json: Output of the Meta Analysis notebook.
+Contains 3879 comments from comments_with_attachments.json where only one copy of duplicate or near-duplicate comments was kept and the remaining were dropped.
+- /attachments: A folder containing the 93 attachments downloaded in the Download Attachments notebook.

 ### What's Included

 Each .ipynb file can be viewed by clicking the link in the files directory above.
 Each file is a step in the analysis of the 16,000+ comments regarding the Title IX regression and includes an introduction and comments along with the code explaining each operation and its significance.

+#### Order of runnning the notebooks:
+1. Title IX Data Cleanup.ipynb
+2. Title IX Download Attachments.ipynb
+3. Title IX Meta Analysis.ipynb
+4. Title IX Sentiment Analysis.ipyn

 ### Modification

-The repository of files can be downloaded from github with the "Download as .zip" file above.
+The repository of files can be downloaded from GitHub with the "Download as .zip" file above.

 #### Required